Governors

 Clare Fiddler - apologies sent for one meeting

-Natasha Laithwaite - all attended since appointed
+Natasha Laithwaite - all attended

 Apologies were sent, and accepted, by those who were unable to attend meetings.